Local Inventory Alerts

 Increasing the Local Inventory Alerts Limit

 If you find yourself running out of the allotted Local Inventory Alerts, you can increase the size of the alerts list by opting for a Local Inventory Alerts add-on.
-To quickly and easily do that, click on the “Get more alerts: button on the left side panel of the Local Inventory Alerts list.
+To quickly and easily do that, go to your account and manage your subscriptions and add-ons to add more.
+There is also a step by step tutorial here https://help.brickseek.com/hc/en-us/articles/360051868073-Managing-your-BrickSeek-Subscription-Add-ons#alerts.

 Once you click that button, you will be directed to the https://brickseek.com/local-alert-packs/ page to choose from the following Local Alert Packs:

-- Alerts Run Twice as Often - this pack doesn’t include additional alerts but it does increase the frequency of your alerts to run twice as often as they currently do.
+- Alerts Run Twice as Often with 1 additional alert - this pack included 1 additional alert and will increase the frequency of your alerts to run twice as often as they currently do.
 If you’re a Premium member they will run approximately 2x daily and if you’re an Extreme member they will run approximately 4x daily.

 - 20 Extra Alerts, Twice the Frequency - this pack includes 20 additional Local Inventory Alerts and it will increase the frequency of your alerts to run twice as often as they currently do.
 If you’re a Premium member they will run approximately 2x daily and if you’re an Extreme member they will run approximately 4x daily.